-- Shoes – Suits are worn with leather shoes that complement the suit's texture.
+- Shoes – A man can wear most leather dress shoes with a suit.
 A tuxedo requires patent leather slippers.

-- Jacket Lapel – Suit lapels are made from the same fabric as the jacket and are either in a notch or peaked style.
-Tuxedos are made with either a shawl or peaked lapel.
-The material of the lapel is either satin or a rougher weave grosgrain silk.
+- Jacket Lapel – Suits feature notch or peaked lapels made from the same fabric as the suit.
+Tuxedos feature either a shawl or peaked lapel.
+The lapel material is either satin or a rougher weave of grosgrain silk.

 - Trousers – Tuxedo trousers feature a braid down the side of the leg that matches the jacket lapels.

-- Shirt – Suits are worn with a casual or button-up dress shirt.
-They could be in solid colors or with a variety of patterns.
-Tuxedos are worn with solid white button-up shirts with studs.
+- Shirt – Suits require a casual or button-up dress shirt.
+They could be in any solid colors or with a variety of patterns.
+Tuxedos need a solid white button-up shirt with studs.

-- Neckwear – Suit shirts can be worn with ties, bowties or plain.
-Tuxedos are to be worn with bow ties and cummerbunds or waistcoats.
+- Neckwear – Suit shirts can be worn with ties, bowties, or no tie at all.
+Tuxedo shirts require bow ties and cummerbunds or waistcoats.

-#2 Suits Are More Flexible To Wear & Style Than Tuxedos
+#2 Why Are Suits Easier To Wear Than Tuxedos?

 A tuxedo has a rigid form.
 If you are planning on wearing one – stick to the basic formula.